Frequently Asked Questions About Academic Progress/Standing

 - AP units and units completed prior to a student’s first regular full-time quarter at UC Davis will not count toward minimum progress.

-- What can I do if I am on probation or subject to disqualification for minimum progress?
+- What can I do if I am on academic notice or subject to disqualification for minimum progress?

 - Students who are not meeting the minimum progress requirement should plan meet with an advisor to discuss their options.